revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 ---

-29. Can we declare a class as Abstract without having any abstract method?
+29.Can we declare a class as Abstract without having any abstract method?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)